 - Spills kits shall be fully stocked with "absorbent" materials to contain and soak up spilled liquid.
-Plastic garbage bags shall be made available in which to dispose residual used spill material. - During regular inspections, the Quickway Environmental Advisor will review the spill kits and arrange restocking when required. - Each construction zone must have a working communication device such as telephones, radios or other communication devices available so that people may contact services or be contacted in the case of an emergency.
+Plastic garbage bags shall be made available in which to dispose residual used spill material. - During regular inspections, the Quickway and the DC Environmental Advisor will review the spill kits and arrange restocking when required. - Each construction zone must have a working communication device such as telephones, radios or other communication devices available so that people may contact services or be contacted in the case of an emergency.

-In the event of a Quickway Standard Operating Procedure (SOP) Spill Response Procedure (Appendix A) or the Drilling Fluid management Plan is to be implemented.
+In the event of a spill or release of drilling fluid, the Spill Response Procedure (Appendix A) is to be implemented.